bloominstituteoftechnology/DS-Sprint-03-Creating-Professional-Portfolios/sprint-challenge/README.md

         "\n",
         "[This is hard](https://quoteinvestigator.com/2012/04/28/shorter-letter/), but you can do it!\n", "\n",
-        "#### Stretch goals\n",
+        "- In US primary and secondary education, there is a deepening divide between teh learning happening in top rated schools versus bottom rated schools.
+I hypothesize that this is because teachers graduating from top universities rarely opt for the low performing schools that need their expertise the most .\n", "#### Stretch goals\n",
         "- Write more about your idea.
 Tell us what the story's about.
 Show us why it's interesting.
 Continue to follow the inverted pyramid structure. \n", "- Improve your readability.
 Post your \"before & after\" scores from the Hemingway App."